hrishin/dns-records/README.md

 - `--dry-run`: Show what would be changed without making changes
 - `--verbose, -v`: Enable verbose logging
 - `--output-file`: Save dry-run output to file

+## Developmand and Local demo

+For detailed local development, testing, and advanced usage instructions, see the [Development Guide](docs/Development.md).

 ## Architecture